Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] To have all code in a single file for easy printing and code reviews.
 - [x] To improve readability and maintainability.
 - [ ] To keep the code moving.
-- [ ] To make the software faster at runtime.
+- [ ] To make the Software faster at runtime.

 _[⬆ Back to Top](#table-of-contents)_